tia-cima/tia-cima/README.md

 IT specialist with an eye for open source.
 All my projects will forever be free.

-Specialized in using and creating open source, self hosted and privacy oriented applications for my company.
+Specialized in creating and implementing open source, self hosted and privacy oriented applications for my company.

 Currently green hat, learning about cybersecurity at uni.